Monday, August 31, 2009

 There wasn’t much they could say to counter my biblical arguments.
 To me it wasn’t even really an issue of whether signs and wonders were valid ministry or psychological support mechanisms.
 To me the real issue was respecting one another as fellow God-followers.
 I used the opportunity to scold them for their suspicion and distrust of charismatic Christians, especially those from Rhema.
 Either we were Christians or not--there was no room for discrimination one against another over differences in these doctrinal matters.

 After 45 minutes of give and take, it was clear that we had won the day.
 However, the atmosphere of subterfuge was disturbing.
-Here were a group of Christians who had it in their power to really make a positive impact for the kingdom of God and they were spending their time murmuring and criticizing.
-We had had enough.
+Here were Christians who had it in their power to really make a positive impact for the kingdom of God and they were spending their time murmuring and criticizing.
+We had had enough!

 Pegi and I looked at each other, smiled and stood.
 I picked up my guitar and walked out announcing that we were resigning from all ministry responsibilities at Chisipite.

 Phone Call Two: The next morning, I called Dave Hess in Wedza.
-Telling him of the evenings events, he reiterated his invitation for us to come live on his farm and minister in Wedza.
+After I related the previous evening’s events, he reiterated his invitation for us to come live on his farm and minister in Wedza.
 A few hours later, we had moved into a cottage next to the main farm house.
 What a relief to be out of that cauldron of competition and suspicion!

 Wednesday, August 19, 2009